italiangrid/storm/troubleshooting.md

 	530-globus_sysconfig: File does not exist: /etc/grid-security/certificates/ is not a valid   directory 530 End.

-But the two most significatives error messages a site admin needs to know are:
+But the two most significative error messages a site admin needs to know are:

-**User (or user FQAN ) not present in the /etc/grid-security/grid-mapfile**
+**Missing user (or user FQAN ) in the /etc/grid-security/grid-mapfile**

 	$ globus-url-copy -vb file:///home/lucamag/clientSRM_sl4/clientSRM    gsiftp://vgrid06.cnaf.infn.it:2811/tmp/prova